Real Estate Practice Leader

 For financial and strategic investors, including dedicated infrastructure and private equity funds, direct investing pension and sovereign funds, as well as public/private partnership bid vehicles, Marsh provides the confidence to help successfully meet investment objectives.
 We help you gain a competitive edge while protecting your investors’ interests.
 In addition, we help you satisfy the contractual requirements of capital providers and governmental counterparties by understanding inherent risks over the lifecycle of greenfield projects and operational infrastructure assets.

-Before agreeing to finance an infrastructure development project or operational asset, debt providers need to be assured that all project risks associated with the venture have been identified, analysed, and effectively controlled or transferred.
+Before agreeing to finance an infrastructure development project or operational asset, debt providers need to be assured that all project risks associated with the venture have been identified, analyzed, and effectively controlled or transferred.

 Working with project parties — legal, financial, and technical advisers, sponsors’ insurance brokers, and others — Marsh’s lender insurance advisory team applies technical knowledge and experience to help you make projects bankable, while fulfilling your duty-of-care to lenders.

 We deliver practical, innovative, capital-efficient solutions to help you generate yield and margin growth.
 We define, design, and deliver these solutions by collaborating with you on your strategies for deploying capital on project and enterprise risk.